-An important thing to consider would be when the person you are looking to transition to ownership to would be ready to take that responsibility on.
-The section below provides a simple timeline for determining if this person is ready to take on that responsibility now or maybe a few years down the road.
-This will also help with keeping your succession planning on track and what changes are needed to your timeline.
+An important thing to consider would be when the person you are looking to transition ownership to would be ready to take that responsibility on.
+The section below provides a simple timeline for determining if this person is ready to take on that responsibility now or maybe not until a few years down the road.
+This will also help with keeping your succession planning on track and to make changes to your timeline.

 What time frame would this person be ready?
-Ready Now Ready Now Ready within 1 Ready Within 2 Ready Within 3-5 Not Ready Year Years Years
+Ready Now Ready within 1 Year Ready Within 2 Years Ready Within 3- 5 Years Not Ready

-Another opportunity to consider would be what could benefit the candidate when taking on the ownership responsibility.
+Another opportunity to consider is what could benefit the candidate when taking on the ownership responsibility.
 Is there training needed that could upscale a current employee that is looking to own the business or is there someone who may have the ability to take on the day-to-day operations, but might not understand the craft?
 This section below can help decide if training may be needed.
 An example of how the profile of a candidate's strengths and weaknesses can be filled out is on the following page

-Management Financial Operations Other Yes No Possibly Yes No Possibly Yes No Possibly Yes No Possibly
+Management Financial Operations Other

+Yes No Yes No Yes No Yes No

+Possibly Possibly Possibly Possibly